toddthomas/resque-job_logger/README.md

 ## Usage

+Just require it:

+    require 'resque-job_logger'

-Just require it. resque-job_logger includes a before_fork hook which automatically adds its features to each of your jobs.
+resque-job_logger includes a before_fork hook which automatically adds its features to each of your jobs.
 This may be a bad thing.

 resque-job_logger also has its own Logger::Formatter which it uses by default.
 To use another formatter do